cobusc/estatsdb/README.md

 Access control is currently provided using IP checking, but it is trivial to add password-based authentication.

+Integration with existing databases is easy, since _estatsdb_ only requires two helper functions to be created.
+Refer to https://github.com/cobusc/estatsdb/blob/master/estatsdb/src/sql/create_estatsdb_functions.sql for details.

 Requirements
 ------------
 PostgreSQL 8.4 or higher.
 Whilst I initially used functions only available since 9.1, I subsequently removed it for compatibility's sake.
 The code contains the 9.1 conventions/functions as comments.